uptrace/uptrace/README.md

-# Distributed Tracing, Metrics, and Logs using OpenTelemetry and ClickHouse
+# Open-source APM tool with support for distributed tracing, metrics, and logs

 [![build workflow](https://github.com/uptrace/uptrace/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/uptrace/uptrace/actions)
 [![Chat](https://img.shields.io/badge/-telegram-red?color=white&logo=telegram&logoColor=black)](https://t.me/uptrace)

 Uptrace is an open-source APM tool that supports distributed tracing, metrics, and logs.
-You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and others.
+You can use it to monitor applications and set up automatic alerts to receive notifications via email, Slack, Telegram, and more.

 Uptrace uses OpenTelelemetry to collect data and ClickHouse database to store it.
 ClickHouse is the only dependency.